-Lisa Greenwald-Swire is a trademark and copyright principal in the Silicon Valley office of Fish & Richardson P.C. and a member of the firm’s management committee.
+Lisa Greenwald-Swire is a trademark and copyright principal in the Silicon Valley office of Fish & Richardson P.C., head of the Silicon Valley office trademark and copyright practice group, and an elected member of the firm’s management committee.
 Her practice focuses on global trademark counseling and prosecution including brand strategy, strategic portfolio development, licensing, and trademark rights on the internet.
 Ms. Greenwald-Swire also has extensive experience handling global enforcement programs and opposition and cancellation proceedings before the Trademark Trial and Appeal Board (TTAB).
 She has managed numerous trademark and copyright infringement matters in U.S. district courts and has successfully resolved domain name disputes under the Uniform Domain-Name Dispute-Resolution Policy (UDRP).
 Lisa has worked on numerous TTAB cases with a 100 percent success rate.
 All of the matters she has been involved with have either successfully negotiated settlement agreements or resulted in abandonment of the adverse mark.
 In addition, Ms. Greenwald-Swire advises clients on issues related to advertising claim substantiation, false advertising, social media strategy, and licensing agreements.

 Ms. Greenwald-Swire was named one of the Top 250 Women in IP and an IP Star by Managing Intellectual Property and a Top 20 Under 40 Attorney by the Daily Journal (2013).
 She has also been recognized in the World Trademark Review 1000 for California Trademark Prosecution and Strategy since its inaugural issue in 2011.